NikkelM/Hades-II-MusicMakerRandomizer/README.md

-# MusicMakerRandomize
+# Randomize Music Maker Song Choice

-This mod adds a new song to the Music Maker, which will play a random available song each time you return to the crossroads.
+A mod for Hades II, which adds a new song to the Music Maker, which will play a random available song each time you return to the crossroads.

 ## Installation